shayo21/LITA-CAPSTONE-PROJECT-CUSTOMER-DATA/README.md

 ## Project Title: Customer Segmentation for a Subscription Service

 ### Project Overview
 This project involves analyzing customer data for a subscription service to identify segments and trends.
-The project goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+The project goal is to understand customer behaviour, track subscription types, and identify key trends in cancellations and renewals.
 The final deliverable is a Power BI dashboard that presents the Data analysis of the project.
-This project aimed to generate insights on the subscription service of company and such is considered from the subscription pattern, subscription duration, subscription type, average subscription type and most popular subscription type.
+This project aimed to generate insights on the subscription service of the company and such is considered from the subscription pattern, subscription duration, subscription type, average subscription type and most popular subscription type.

 ### Data Source
-The Data used for this project is sourced from Customer data.xls and Customer data.csv file which can be gotten from open source website such as Microsoft.com, Kaggle and FRED
+The Data used for this project is sourced from Customer data.xls and Customer data.csv files which can be obtained from open-source websites such as Microsoft.com, Kaggle and FRED

 ### Tools Used
-The Data analysis tools used in this project includes;
+The Data analysis tools used in this project include;

 - Microsoft Excel
   1. For Data Calculations